Mark-42-max/Blog_Php/README.md

-# Blog Post Page
+# Simple Blog Site

-A project for demonstrating full stack blog post project in Laravel
+A simple project for demonstrating full stack blog post project in Laravel.
+This project provides the full power of a blog post site like reading and sharing blogs.
+Users can choose to sign in if they wish to publish their own blog.
+The project is still under development and MIT Licensed.

 ## What are the scopes to learn